 Improvement needed by staff, which could include under or overuse.
 Improvement cannot happen if we don’t know where we excel and where we need to make some adjustments.

 Successes and best practices achieved by staff.
-We can celebrate them with the CSO.
+We should acknowledge and celebrate them.
 Audits are not just meant to find problems, but also to find where we do our best work.
 Morale is improved for everyone when we get to commend someone on a job well done!

 Policies and procedures that are not working as intended.

+Support services audits are completed monthly, for the previous month, for support services issued to WorkFirst participants.
+It’s important to complete audits timely so any feedback given is relevant to everyone’s current work and corrections can be made quickly and successes can be built upon.

+The current expectation is 10% of the total support services issued each month.

+All support services audits are completed in COACH.